Struggling with a difficult leadership situation?

 - Commitment.
 Coaching only works if the one being coached has a learning spirit, is open to trying different approaches, and desires change and growth.
 Your coach will work with you to identify personal and professional goals that work for you.
 In turn, your coach will expect that you follow through on commitments you might make together.

 - Input.
-This program has been funded for the next 4 years.
 Our hope is to keep refining it to ensure it continues to offer the best support possible through this means.

 - Authenticity.
 The whole program is designed to create safe places for pastors to be real about the struggles they face and the challenges they encounter, and the opinions they have.
 Showing up in authentic ways will take intention and courage.